Quick Links

 Foundation Stage

-In Early Years at Kingsbrook View we believe that every child is a unique child who is constantly learning and has the ability to be resilient, capable, confident and self-assured.
+In Early Years at Kingsbrook View, we believe that every child is a unique child who is constantly learning and has the ability to be resilient, capable, confident and self-assured.

 We aim to create an environment in which the children learn and develop, providing experiences which relate to their individual needs.
 We foster a strong partnership between practitioners and parents and/or carers.
 The children in EYFS learn to be strong and independent through positive relationships and a stimulating and happy atmosphere.
+There are seven areas of learning and development that comprise the curriculum framework:

 • Personal, Social and Emotional Development